andrescanas01/datasciencefp/Lab2.md

 ## Project Breakdown
-The team members working on this project were Andres Canas and Daran Wang.
-Unfortunately, Daran Wang was not able to continue with this project.
+The team members working on this project were Andres Canas and Darren Wang.
+Unfortunately, Darren Wang was not able to continue with this project.
 The completed features are broken down by team members as follows:

 Andres:
 All built in commands.
 Alias expansion.
-Environment variable expansion.
+Environment variable expansion.\
 Error handling\
 Parser Recursion\
 Single Non-built in command with any variable number of arguments\